SrWither/OpenSpeedRun/README.md

 OpenSpeedRun provides 3 executables:

 - `openspeedrun`: the main GUI speedrun timer
-- `openspeedrun-cli`: a command-line tool to control the timer externally (e.g., split, reset, pause)
+- `openspeedrun-cli`: a command-line tool to control the timer externally (e.g., split, reset, pause), available only for Unix.
 - `openspeedrun-cfg`: configuration GUI to manage themes and splits

 ## 📦 Install from Releases